lnquy065/super-lang-editor/readme.md

 ❯ Edit
   Remove
   Add New
+  Sort
   Exit
 ```
 #### Features
 ##### Edit, Add New, Remove
-- Key name will be suggest below when you edit,add,remove.
+- Key name will be suggested below when you edit,add,remove.

 ```$xslt
   ____                                  _